rayms/rayms.github.io/_posts/2015-02-28-election-observers.md

 ![conventions_by_org.jpeg]({{site.baseurl}}/img/conventions_by_org.jpeg)

+Intergovernmental organizations seem to refer to treaties the most (but this data is slightly skewed since we have more IGO reports to draw on), with the EU using the most references, despite having less reports than the OSCE.
+One distinction is that the EU references the UDHR far more than the OSCE, and the OSCE references the [Convention on the Rights of Persons with Disabilities (CRPD)](http://www.ohchr.org/EN/HRBodies/CRPD/Pages/ConventionRightsPersonsWithDisabilities.aspx)more.
+The OSCE also never mentions the [International Covenant on Economic, Social and Cultural Rights (CESCR](http://www.ohchr.org/EN/ProfessionalInterest/Pages/CESCR.aspx)).
+In IRI reports, there seem to be no references to international conventions.

 ## **How often do election observers use the word "fraud"?**
 Election observers are generally cautious about leveling allegations of electoral fraud, so how often do they use the term in their reports?